 Although there aren’t many things to do in Varanasi, a trip to this place should be on everyone’s list traveling to India.
-Ever since we told our friends that we would visit India, they advised us to start with Varanasi: cause it’s going to be dirty, noisy, crowded and dirty once again and it will shock us.
+Ever since we told our friends that we would visit India, they advised us to start with Varanasi: cause it’s going to be dirty, noisy, crowded, dirty once again and it will shock us.
 To our surprise, it was the place we loved the most, and we will definitely return here someday!

 Book a Hotel on the Banks of the Ganges River

 The area between Assi Ghat and Manikarnika Ghat, on the Ganga River banks, is more like a promenade, with immense steps going into the Holly River.
-No tuk-tuks or autos are allowed, so the lack of the horns is a big blessing.
+No tuk-tuks or autos are allowed, so the lack of horns is a big blessing.
 Here you will find the tranquillity and the serenity in Varanasi, along with some lovely views over the Ganga River.
 Booked in advance, you can find some good deals.

 Try the Famous Thali Dish

 Thali is a meal served on a tray with rice, chapati or naan, prickles, and six little dishes with different flavors: spicy, sweet, bitter, sour, astringent, and salty.
 Every hotel in Varanasi and India comes with a restaurant where the food is simply delicious, so finding a proper place for lunch or dinner should not be a problem.

 Varanasi has more than 88 Ghats along the Ganga River, and a walk along the Ghats is a fascinating experience.